-In the case of Calvinistas, their ideological paradigm typically includes:
+In the case of Calvinistas, their ideological paradigm typically includes the following elements:

-- Dualism – a system of black-or-white thinking that constantly splits holistic phenomena into fragments, while valuing certain parts and devaluing others.
-[The opposite of dualism is holism - considering the whole to be more than the sum of the parts, and that analyzing or dividing something too much can kill its vitality.]
+- Dualism on concepts and things – a system of black-or-white thinking that constantly splits holistic phenomena into fragments, while valuing certain parts and devaluing others.
+[The opposite of dualism is holism – considering the whole to be more than the sum of the parts, and that analyzing or dividing something too much can kill its vitality.]

-- Patriarchalism – an extreme form of the gender complementarian theory that values males and devalues females, while attempting to explain away the inherent implications of devaluation.
-[The opposite of patriarchalism is gender parity - valuing both men and women, girls and boys as people of worth in God's eyes, and as equally necessary and vital in their participation to make the Body of Christ all that God intended.]
+- Patriarchalism on men, women, children, family – an extreme form of the gender complementarian theory that values males and devalues females, while attempting to explain away the inherent implications of devaluation.
+[The opposite of patriarchalism is gender parity – valuing both men and women, girls and boys as people of worth in God’s eyes, and as equally necessary and vital in their participation to make the Body of Christ all that God intended.]

 The key personal problem here is that all of these elements are integral parts of a system of legalism and control.
 And, as the New Testament epistles tell us, the Law always works directly against the Spirit of God.
 The key social/organizational problem here is that an extensive system of control demonstrated by a Christian leader, ministry, church, or agency legitimately allows people in our communities to consider that entity as a “cult.”
 And that works directly against the witness of healthy churches and of the Church in those communities.